 Real, Public Utility and Tangible Personal Property Taxes Assessed Value and Taxes Levied for Taxes Payable in Calendar Year 1994, by County

 Table PD-30 shows total assessed value of, and taxes levied on, real, public utility personal, and tangible personal property for taxes payable in calendar year 1994.
 Taxes for real and public utility personal property were levied in tax year 1993, but payable in calendar year 1994.
 Special assessments were also levied in tax year 1993 and payable in calendar year 1994.
 In contrast, personal property taxes (excluding public utility personal property) are levied and payable in the same year - in this case 1994.

 Total taxes levied on the three categories of property were $7.8 billion on a total assessed value of $143.5 billion.
-Special assessments totalled $116.1 million.
+Special assessments totaled $116.1 million.

-Total real property taxes levied were $5.6 billion, while public utility personal property and tangible personal property taxes totalled $980.2 million and $1.2 billion, respectively.
+Total real property taxes levied were $5.6 billion, while public utility personal property and tangible personal property taxes totaled $980.2 million and $1.2 billion, respectively.

 The value of real property was $110.4 billion compared to $15.0 billion and $18.1 billion for public utility personal and tangible personal property, respectively.

 Real property taxes shown in the table are after application of "tax reduction factors" and are prior to subtracting the 10 percent property tax rollback for all real property, the 2.5 percent rollback for residential real property, and the homestead exemption deduction.

 Among all Ohio counties, Cuyahoga County had the highest property value ($20.8 billion of which real property accounted for $16.9 billion) and the highest amount of taxes levied ($1.0 billion in real property taxes and $1.3 billion in total property taxes).